julianbernado/vaccineBERT/README.md

 There are two ways to use the vaccineBERT model, either through a Docker container or by downloading this repo and executing the Python code directly.
 Executing the code directly requires you to download additional packages and a folder containing our model, so we recommend using Docker.

+For more detailed information about the underlying code and the workflow, [click here](https://github.com/julianbernado/vaccineBERT/tree/main/workflow).

 ## Using vaccineBERT with Docker (recommended)

 We recommend running our models using Docker as it provides a single computing environment with all of the necessary packages pre-installed, with less room for error.
 To do this, make sure you have [Docker installed](https://www.docker.com/get-started) and then take the following steps.